R Cancri

 R Cancri is a Mira variable in the constellation Cancer.
 Located approximately 830 ly distant, it varies between magnitudes 6.07 and 12.3 over a period of approximately 357 days.
+At its brightest, it is very faintly visible to the naked eye.

+Friedrich Magnus Schwerd discovered R Cancri in 1829.
+It was one of the first variable stars to be discovered.